 Becoming an HVAC technician is an increasingly popular career choice for those seeking to enter the job market.
 By having the proper questions answered and identifying the necessary skills to becoming a successful HVAC technician, potential students can make a more informed decision about starting to train for this lucrative career option.

-Do you want to develop the skills to be a successful HVACR Technician?
+Do you want to develop the skills to become a successful HVACR Technician?
 Does a career as a HVACR Technician interest you?
 The HVACR Technician Program at MIAT is 9 months in length for full-time students, assuming no interruption in training, and is offered at both the Michigan and Texas campuses.
 The training allows students to focus on their chosen field, graduating faster than it takes to earn a traditional 2 or 4-year college degree or complete a 3 to 5-year apprenticeship.
 To learn more about HVACR Technician career training and to explore if MIAT is right for you, fill out the form on this page.

 Contact us if you are interested in becoming an HVACR technician today!